-(i) Timely answer. - If an answer is timely and the Board determines that there is a material issue of fact in dispute or that one of the exceptions set forth in the regulations applies, the matter will be referred to the Chief Immigration Judge for appointment of an appropriate adjudicator, generally an Immigration Judge, to conduct a disciplinary hearing.
+(i) Timely answer. - If the answer to summary disciplinary proceedings is timely and the Board determines that there is a material issue of fact in dispute or that one of the exceptions set forth in the regulations applies, the matter will be referred to the Chief Immigration Judge for appointment of an appropriate adjudicator, generally an Immigration Judge, to conduct a disciplinary hearing.
 8 C.F.R. § 1003.106(a)(1).
-The answer must specifically admit or deny each of the allegations in the Notice of Intent to Discipline.
+The answer of a practitioner or, in cases involving recognized organizations, the organization, must specifically admit or deny each of the allegations in the Notice of Intent to Discipline.
 Each allegation not denied is deemed admitted.
 8 C.F.R. § 1003.105(c)(2).

-If the practitioner wishes to have a hearing, the request for a hearing must be contained in the written answer.
+If the practitioner or, in cases involving recognized organizations, the organization, wishes to have a hearing, the request for a hearing must be contained in the written answer.
 Otherwise, the opportunity to request a hearing will be deemed waived.
-8 C.F.R. § 1003.105(c)(3).
+8 C.F.R.
+1003.105(c)(3).

 Regardless of whether a hearing has been requested, the Board will refer a case to the Chief Immigration Judge for appointment of an adjudicator if the case involves a charge or charges that cannot be adjudicated under the summary disciplinary proceeding provisions.
 8 C.F.R. § 1003.106(a)(1).
 If the practitioner fails to make a prima facie showing that there is a material issue of fact in dispute or that one of the exceptions set forth in the regulations applies, the Board shall issue a final order imposing discipline.